brjt23/kafka-streamer/README.md

  - Tag 2.0: This tag contains a simple implementation using functions that alternate String and CloudEventImpl messages.
  The bindings are the same than in the Tag 1.0.
  - Tag 3.0: This tag contains a not passing contract test for destination binder uppercase
+ - Tag 4.0: This tag passes the contract test for destination binder uppercase